jundalisay/sp/content/en/research/hume/treatise/book-2/part-2/section-01.md

             ▪ If that object were also their cause, it would produce these opposite passions in an equal degree.
             ▪ They must, from the very first moment, destroy each other.
             ▪ None of them would ever be able to make its appearance.
-    • Therefore, there must be some cause different from the object.
+Therefore, there must be some cause different from the object.

-    • The causes of love and hatred:
+The causes of love and hatred:
-        ◦ are very much diversified.
+- are very much diversified
-        ◦ do not have many things in common.
+- do not have many things in common.

-    • The virtue, knowledge, wit, good sense, good humour of any person, produce love and esteem, and hatred and contempt.
+The virtue, knowledge, wit, good sense, good humour of any person, produce love and esteem, and hatred and contempt.
         ◦ The same passions arise from:
             ▪ bodily accomplishments, such as beauty, force, swiftness, dexterity; and their contraries ▪ from the external advantages and disadvantages of family, possession, clothes, nation and climate.